-The people are friendly and the culture very interesting
+1 – The people are friendly and the culture very interesting

-When I first came to Romania I thought the Romanian language was all they spoke.
+When I first came to Romania, I thought the Romanian language was all they spoke.
 I was wrong.
-There’s a large population of Hungarians in the Transylvania region and they speak Hungarian, a non-Indo-European language based more on a Uralic structure.
+There’s a large population of Hungarians in the Transylvania region, and they speak Hungarian, a non-Indo-European language based more on a Uralic structure.
 I’ve joined Hungarian Szekelers in their Pilgrimage in the Csiksomlyo and Straddled the Border of the old Austro-Hungarian empire.
 The Szekelers are more warm and friendly than Hungarian’s from Budapest.

-It’s still undiscovered and not overrun with tourist
+2 – It’s still undiscovered and not overrun with tourist

-The Photogenic and Old Authentic Villages
+3 – The Photogenic and Old Authentic Villages

 I spent about a month in the Village of Breb in Maramures County.
 The villagers are still doing things the way they’ve been doing things hundreds of years ago.
 You can spend a few days with Shepherds in the Carpathians or have an authentic dining experience with them.
-Or you can just explore the quaint villages all over Maramures County.
-I had a unique experience during my travels in Romania and I’m positive you will too.
+Or you can explore the quaint villages all over Maramures County.
+I had a unique experience during my travels in Romania, and I’m positive you will too.

-It’s still very affordable and cheap
+4 – It’s still very affordable and cheap

 I stayed in the village of Breb, Maramures county for a month and it only cost me EU 300 with room and board with all meals included.
 If you’re on a shoe-string budget, you can get by on $30 a day if you cooked all your meals.

-The Internet is fast
+5 – The Internet is fast

 It’s no secret that Romania’s internet infrastructure is solid.
 That’s because they didn’t start with the old technology(2G) that the United States implemented when it first built its wireless infrastructure.
 Romania started theirs with the modern 4G infrastructure.
 Romania was a great place to work when I was working remotely.
 I was getting speeds of around 20-40Mbps when in contrast to California, I was getting less than 20Mbps.

-The Beautiful and Epic Landscapes
+6 – The Beautiful and Epic Landscapes

 Romania is lush with many rivers, streams, lakes, and it rains often enough to keep the landscapes green.
 The main highways cutting through the Carpathian Mountains, the Transalpina, and Transfagarasan, delivers some of the most spectacular views this side of Europe.

-The Spectacular Castles and Citadels
+7 – The Spectacular Castles and Citadels

-The Delicious Food
+8 – Delicious Food

 You can find spicy Goulash in the Hungarian region in Harghita or even in various local restaurants.
 There’s sour soup (“ciorba“) made with a sour broth from wheat and cornflower paired with fried mutton pastrami with polenta.
-You can wash this all down with some amazing beer made from pure Transylvanian mountain water.
+You can wash this all down with some fantastic beer made from pure Transylvanian mountain water.

-The Long and Storied History
+9 – The Long and Storied History

-The Spectacular Cities
+10 – The Spectacular Cities

 There you go.
 Too many compelling reasons why you should book that flight and travel to Romania.
 It should be at the top of your bucket list as a travel destination.